-12.1 Consider other duties determined by the board from time to time.
+- 11.1 Consider other duties determined by the board from time to time. - 11.2 Have access to sufficient resources to carry out its duties, including access to the company secretary for assistance, as required. - 11.3 Be provided with appropriate and timely training, both in the form of an induction programme for new members and on an on-going basis for all members.
+Any individual training to be discussed and agreed with the company secretary. - 11.4 Give due consideration to all applicable laws and regulations, in particular the directors duties contained in the Companies Act 2006, the provisions of the UK Corporate Governance Code and the requirements of the Listing Rules, Prospectus Rules and Disclosure Guidance and Transparency Rules published by the Financial Conduct Authority, as appropriate.

-- Have access to sufficient resources to carry out its duties, including access to the company secretary for assistance, as required. - 12.3 Be provided with appropriate and timely training, both in the form of an induction programme for new members and on an on-going basis for all members.
-Any individual training to be discussed and agreed with the company secretary. - 12.4 Give due consideration to all applicable laws and regulations, in particular the directors' duties contained in the Companies Act 2006, the provisions of the UK Corporate Governance Code and the requirements of the Listing Rules, Prospectus Rules and Disclosure Guidance and Transparency Rules published by the Financial Conduct Authority, as appropriate and as amended, updated, reissued or replaced from time to time. - Work and liaise as necessary with all other board committees, taking particular account of any delegation of the impact of risk management and internal controls to different committees. - 12.6 Arrange for periodic reviews of its own performance and, at least annually review its terms of reference to ensure it is operating at maximum effectiveness and recommend any changes it considers necessary to the board for approval.
+- 11.5 Work and liaise as necessary with all other board committees, taking particular account of any delegation of the impact of risk management and internal controls to different committees. - 11.6 Arrange for periodic reviews of its own performance and, at least annually review its terms of reference to ensure it is operating at maximum effectiveness and recommend any changes it considers necessary to the board for approval.

-13. AUTHORITY
+12. AUTHORITY